CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Acknowledgments

+We thank Richard Lipton for the suggestion to apply CFLOBDDs to quantum simulation, Patrick Emonts for advice about the proper way to perform quantum-circuit simulation with tensor networks, and the referees of Sistla et al.\ \cite{TOPLAS:SCR24} for suggestions of how to clarify several items in the presentation.
+We are indebted to Alfons Laarman for helping us realize that the local-reduction property of Reduce (\lemref{SizeOfGrouping}) does not imply that a global-reduction property holds (\footnoteref{LocalGlobalReduceProperty}), and for suggesting that we look for a polynomial-time bound in terms of the sizes of Reduce's input and output proto-CFLOBDDs (\sectref{CostOfReduce}).

-The work was supported, in part, by a gift from Rajiv and Ritu Batra; by the John Simon Guggenheim Memorial Foundation; by Facebook under a Probability and Programming Research Award; by NSF under grant CCR-9986308; by ONR under contracts N00014-00-1-0607 and N00014-19-1-2318; by the Missile Defense Agency under SBIR contract DASG60-01-P-0048 to GrammaTech, Inc., and by an S.N.\ Bose Scholarship to Meghana Aparna Sistla.
+The work was supported, in part, by a gift from Rajiv and Ritu Batra; by the John Simon Guggenheim Memorial Foundation; by Facebook under a Probability and Programming Research Award; by NSF under grants CCR-9986308 and CCF-2212559; by ONR under contracts N00014-00-1-0607 and N00014-19-1-2318; by the MDA under SBIR contract DASG60-01-P-0048 to GrammaTech, Inc., and by an S.N.\ Bose Scholarship to Meghana Aparna Sistla.
 Thomas Reps has an ownership interest in GrammaTech, Inc., which has licensed elements of the technology reported in this publication. }{}